zverok/yard-junk/README.md

 * Docs for usage as a system-wide YARD plugin;
 * Docs for internals;
-* HTML reporter for CIs allowing to store build artifacts;
 * Documentation quality checks as a next level of YARD checker ([#14](https://github.com/zverok/yard-junk/issues/14));
 * Option to check only selected parts of code ([#13](https://github.com/zverok/yard-junk/issues/13)).